avikj/fbash/DOCS.md

 | Setting | Description | Default|
 | ------ | ----------- | -----------------
 | periodReplacement   | Periods in the fbash response are replaced with this to bypass facebook's spam detection | `.` |

+## Authorization *(beta)*
+`authorize`
+- enables all users on a thread to send commands to fbash through that thread `unauthorize`
+- undoes `authorize`
+*Authorization commands may cause unexpected results if multiple users on a thread are running fbash*